-- The greenhouse impacts from channel deepening project were determined (greenhouse gas emissions from dredging, changes in sequestered carbon dioxide in bay, electricity used by CDP office based workers, projected emissions from international shipping and land based freight transport).
+- The climate change impacts from the Channel Deepening Project (CDP) were determined (e.g. greenhouse gas emissions from dredging, changes in sequestered carbon dioxide in the Bay, electricity used by CDP office based workers, projected emissions from international shipping and land based freight transport).

-- The project’s greenhouse emissions footprint was assessed as were its overall impacts, and a series of mitigation and abatement recommendations and possible additional options were presented
+- The project’s carbon footprint was assessed as were its overall impacts and a series of mitigation and abatement recommendations and possible additional options were presented

 - Following production of the Head Technical Report, a Supplementary Statement on the Entrance Channel Depth was produced for input into the Inquiry set up by the Victorian Minister for Planning for the Port Phillip Bay Channel Deepening Project.

 - After the SEES was made available for public comment, an Expert Witness Statement was provided to the Port Phillip Channel Deepening Project SEES Panel Hearing which addressed the issues raised in the public submissions.